• Home

 November 6th marked the five-month anniversary of our arrival in France, AND I still pinch myself daily.
 Sometimes it’s from the indescribable joy that we are living our dream in France, and other times it’s from the hellish nightmare that we are living our dream in France, which brings me to The Mantra.

 The mantra began upon our arrival in Paris.
-I was thrilled to spend a couple of days in the romantic city on the Seine before heading south.
+I was thrilled to spend a few days in the romantic city on the Seine before heading south.
 We usually travel with just a couple of bags, but with our belongings coming by sea, I chose to pack additional suitcases…like eight, and they were heavy.
 VERY HEAVY.
 Once the taxi dropped us off at our hotel, I knew we were in trouble, and the look on the bellman’s face confirmed it.

 Paris to Montpellier to Béziers to Pézenas-Whew!

 Once the bags were loaded and we were seated with a lovely glass of wine, I forgot about the bags for a few hours.
 Ray didn’t.
-He started mumbling, and I told him to say the mantra…which he did, in a rather unpleasant way.
+He started mumbling, and I told him to say the mantra…which he did in a rather unpleasant way.

 First stop- Montpellier